 Assumption (3) is purely a matter of convenience for the present paper to rule out spherical roots of type T non-split, which requires a separate analysis.
 In a future work, we plan to remove it and moreover consider the case when $\bG$ is not split.

-Assumption (4) is included also for simplicity of notation.
-It will hold if $\mb{H}$ is reductive or if $\mb{X}$ is of the form $\mb{G}\times^{\mb{H}'}V$, where $\mb{H}'$ is reductive and $V$ is a linear representation of $\mb{H}'$.
+Assumption (4) is also included only for simplicity of notation.
+It holds if $\mb{H}$ is reductive or if $\mb{X}$ is of the form $\mb{G}\times^{\mb{H}'}V$, where $\mb{H}'$ is reductive and $V$ is a linear representation of $\mb{H}'$.
 These are the two cases needed for the Euler system constructions in the paper.
-In general, one may assume there is an $\mb{G}$-eigenmeasure after a trivial modification \cite[\S 3.8]{SakComp}, and our formulae in \S\ref{ss:Satake} need to be modified by the corresponding character in a well-understood way. \end{remark}
+In general, one may assume there is an $\mb{G}$-eigenmeasure after trivially modifying \cite[\S 3.8]{SakComp}, and our formulae in \S\ref{ss:Satake} need to be modified by the corresponding character in a well-understood way. \end{remark}